bigheiniu/MM-COVID/README.md

       eprint={2011.04088},
       archivePrefix={arXiv},
       primaryClass={cs.SI}}
-If you have any questions about this dataset, please contact Yichuan Li (yli@wpi.edu).
+If you have any questions about this dataset, please contact Yichuan Li (yli29@wpi.edu).